pperezp/jayclock/README.md

+# JReloj

+A simple clock application developed in Java, providing an intuitive graphical interface for displaying the current time.
+This minimalist clock offers a clear digital representation of the time, ensuring an easy and efficient user experience.

-# Run
+##  Run

+To run the application, use the following Maven command:

 ```shell
 mvn compile exec:java -Dexec.mainClass="cl.jreloj.App"
 ```

-# Generate jar with dependencies
+##  Generate jar with dependencies

+To generate a JAR file with dependencies, execute the following Maven commands:

 ```shell
 mvn clean package
 ```